 European Commission President Ursula von der Leyen’s executive began work on the 1 December.
 Read here all the details and figures on the self-dubbed “geopolitical Commission”.

-After a lengthy approval process, …
+After a lengthy approval process, which saw three candidates rejected by the European Parliament and …

 German defence minister Ursula von der Leyen, a compromise name for the next European Commission President, is a non-divisive political figure on EU stage and quiet tactician hardly known outside Germany.
 But her career at home has often been marked by scandals.